Korvettenkapitän

-Belgium

 Germany

 Korvettenkapitän, short: KKpt/in lists: KK, (Corvette captain) is the lowest senior officer rank (Stabsoffizier Rang) in the German Navy.

 Address

 The official manner, in line to ZDv 10/8, of formal addressing of military people with the rank Korvettenkapitän (OF-3) is "Herr/Frau Korvettenkapitän".
 However, as to German naval traditions the "Korvettenkapitän" will be addressed "Herr/Frau Kapitän", often in line to seamen's language "Herr/Frau Kap'tän".

 Rank insignia and rating

 Rank insignia Korvettenkapitän, worn on the sleeves and shoulders, are one five-pointed star above three stripes (or rings on sleeves; without the star when rank loops are worn).

 The rank is rated OF-3a in NATO, and equivalent to Major in Heer, and Luftwaffe.
 It is grade A13 in the pay rules of the Federal Ministry of Defence and is senior to the regular OF-2 rank of Kapitänleutnant (en: Lt), as well as to OF-2 Stabskapitänleutnant.